mandaris/Pelican-Test-Content/theme-tour.md

 I am going to use the example from the footnote [documentation](https://python-markdown.github.io/extensions/footnotes/ "The Footnotes extension adds syntax for defining footnotes in Markdown documents.")[^footnote].

 [^footnote]:
-    The first paragraph of the definition.
+    The first paragraph of the footnote.

-    Paragraph two of the definition.
+    The second paragraph of the footnote.

     > A blockquote with
     > multiple lines.